wayne-zeng/time-series-forecasting/README.md

 # time-series-forecasting
-R Code used for my bachelor's thesis "Time Series:  A Comparative Study of Forecasting Methods"
+R Code and source files used for my bachelor's thesis "Time Series:  A Comparative Study of Forecasting Methods"